unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 <!-- To Be Populated -->

 To generate PDFS, `cd` into `GEOSIGHT-OS/docs` and then run the `build-docs-html` in a local terminal.
-You can then run `mkdocs serve` to generate the static site on your local host,
+You can then run `mkdocs serve` to generate the static site on your local host, if there is a port conflict you can specify the port using the `-a` flag e.g `mkdocs serve -a 127.0.0.1:8001`.